michael-steinert/PromptEngineeringEssentials/README.md

 #### Self-Consistency

-- Self-consistency is a Prompting Technique similar to CoT Prompting.
-However, instead of taking the obvious Step-by-Step or Greedy Path, Self-Consistency Prompts the Model to sample a variety of Reasoning Paths.
-Then, the Model aggregates the final Answer based on multiple Data Points from the various Paths.
-- Self-consistency improves CoT Reasoning Prompting when used in a Range of common arithmetic and common-sense Reasoning Benchmarks.
-- Using the Self-consistency Technique, the Model can separate the appropriate Data Points and then aggregate them into the correct Answer.
+- Self-consistency builds on CoT by prompting the Model to consider various Reasoning Paths and select the most consistent Answer.

+##### Tip for Self-Consistency Prompting

+- RLHF can refine Self-consistency Prompting by weighting Reasoning Paths based on Human Feedback, leading to more accurate Results.

 - Example Prompt:

 ```
 Solve the math problem 12 times 15 using different methods and find the most consistent answer.
 ```

-##### Tip for Self-Consistency Prompting

-- RLHF can be applied to Self-consistency Prompting to refine the Selection and Weighting of Reasoning Paths based on Human Feedback, ensuring that the most accurate and aligned Results are achieved.

-#### Tree of Thoughts
+#### Tree of Thoughts (ToT)

-- Tree of Thoughts (ToT) is Technique that builds on the CoT Prompting Technique.
-CoT Prompting samples Thoughts sequentially, but ToT Prompting follows a Tree-branching Technique.
-- With the ToT Technique, the LLM can learn in a nuanced Way, considering multiple Paths instead of one sequential Path.
-- ToT Prompting is an especially effective Method for Tasks that involve important initial Decisions, Strategies for the Future, and Exploration of multiple Solutions.
-- Most LLMs make Decisions by following a standard Left-to-Right Token-Level Inference, but with ToT, LLMs can self-evaluate Choices.
-- ToT significantly improves Performance on Tasks that require nontrivial Planning.
+- ToT builds on CoT by sampling multiple Reasoning Paths, allowing the Model to evaluate and explore multiple potential Solutions for Tasks that require non-linear Decision-making.

 - Example Prompt:

 ```
 Outline a business plan for a new tech startup considering multiple strategies and choose the best approach.
 ```

-#### Retrieval Augmented Generation
+#### Retrieval Augmented Generation (RAG)

-- Retrieval Augmented Generation (RAG) is a Prompting Technique that supplies domain-relevant Data as Context to produce Responses based on that Data and the Prompt.
-- RAG is similar to Fine-tuning.
-However, rather than having to fine-tune an FM with a small Set of labeled Examples, RAG retrieves a small Set of relevant Documents from a large Corpus and uses that to provide Context to answer the Question.
-- RAG will not change the Weights of the FM whereas Fine-tuning will.
-This Approach can be more cost-efficient than regular Fine-tuning because the RAG approach does not incur the Cost of fine-tuning a Model.
-- RAG also addresses the Challenge of frequent Data Changes because it retrieves updated and relevant Information instead of relying on potentially outdated Sets of Data.
-- In RAG, the external Data can come from multiple Data Sources, such as a Document Repository, Databases, or APIs, but before it can be used within LLMs, the Data must be prepared and kept currrent.
+- RAG adds domain-relevant Data into the Prompt’s Context without changing the Model’s Parameters, which can be more efficient than Fine-tuning.
+This Technique is especially useful when handling Tasks with frequently updated Data.

 - Example Prompt:

 ```
 Using the latest research papers on climate change, explain the impact of global warming on polar ice caps.
 ```

-#### Automatic Reasoning and Tool-Use
+#### Automatic Reasoning and Tool-Use (ART)

-- Like the Self-consistency and ToT Prompt Techniques, ART is a Prompting Technique that builds on the CoT Process.
-- ART is used specifically for multi-step Reasoning Tasks.
-This Technique essentially deconstructs complex Tasks by having the Model select Demonstrations of multiple, or few-shot, Examples from the Task Library.
-At the same Time, the Model is using this Few-shot Breakdown, it uses predefined external Tools such as Search and Code Generation to carry out the Task.
-- ART performs substantially better than Few-shot Prompting and automatic CoT for unseen Tasks and matches the Performance of handcrafted CoT Prompts on a majority of Tasks.
-- ART also makes it more efficient for Humans to update Information in the Task Libraries, which can correct Errors and ultimately improve Performance.
+- ART applies multi-step Reasoning combined with external Tools, significantly improving the Model’s Performance on complex, unseen Tasks.

 - Example Prompt:

 ```